 One of the things I love most about the world of astronomy is its incredible variety and depth.
 With so much to get your head around, though, this richness can sometimes be overwhelming, especially if you’re just starting to explore the subject.
 It’s not a feeling that ever goes away completely, by the way – believe me.
 Even after twenty five years immersed in this amazing field, I regularly encounter things that melt my brain!

 In the short guides below I’ve tried to demystify the topics that people most frequently ask, or email, me about; each one is intended to be a simple introduction that you can use as a launchpad into a more detailed exploration.
 They’re certainly not exhaustive.
 Instead, I’ve tried to focus on the elements that I think are most important and interesting to someone just starting out.
 I hope you enjoy reading them and that you find them useful as you embark on your own astronomical adventures.

-If you’d like to read my thoughts on choosing a first telescope, I’ve tried to summarise them in a brief note below.
+If you’d like to read my thoughts on choosing a first telescope, I’ve tried to summarise them below.

 The science of the stars

 SOME BRIEF THOUGHTS ON CHOOSING A FIRST TELESCOPE

 One of the questions I’m asked the most is “What telescope should I buy?”.
 This is a deceptively complex question to answer and generic suggestions don’t feel particularly satisfactory in my opinion.
 It’s actually a topic I specifically don’t tackle in the guides above.
 In fact, as you’ll see in the ‘Getting started’ guide, I don’t believe a scope is absolutely necessary for a beginner just starting out anyway.